-Every patient’s insurance plan is different however, we will do everything possible to help our patients receive due benefits from their association or insurance carrier.
-We are happy to help verify your benefits and assist you so that you may file and may be reimbursed for any coverage that you have.
-We are happy to provide patients with appropriate documentation and properly coded forms to help you get the maximum benefits.
-These forms are also helpful in maximizing flexible spending benefits.These details will be covered by one of our experts at your consultation.
+Every patient’s insurance plan is different.
+However, we will do everything possible to help our patients receive due benefits from their association or insurance carrier.
+We are happy to help verify your benefits prior to the Initial Visit, and assist you so that you may file and be reimbursed for any coverage that you have.
+We are happy to provide parents/patients with the appropriate documentation and properly coded forms, in order to maximize your insurance benefits.
+These forms are also helpful in maximizing flexible spending benefits.The details will be covered by one of our experts at your Initial Visit/Consultation appointment.

 We place all patients who are not ready for treatment into our “Kids Club.”
 It is critical that these patients are seen in our office periodically, in order to take careful measurements of their dental and skeletal development, and to monitor the bite.
 It is our goal to start any patient treatment only when it is the most opportune time.

 Many colors!
 We have collected orthodontic ties with every color of the rainbow, which we make available to our patients.
 Even those patients with Damon brackets, which do not require ties to hold the wires in place, are given the choice of colors at early stages of their treatment.
 Patients with clear braces can place clear ties on their braces or can have colors as well.
 We want our patients to enjoy their treatment with us, and we do what we can to make it fun.